Nissan Presea: R11 (1995–2000)

 The R11 Presea launched in 1995 was a bit longer.
-In some countries including Japan, the venerable SR18DE with 125 hp replaced the 110 hp SR18D(i) engine, alongside GA15DE and SR20DE engines.
-It still had the same drivetrain as Nissan Sunny B14 (1994–1998) and the same frameless door windows as the R10 Nissan Presea, although it was a little longer (4425 mm + 2525 mm wheelbase) wider (1695 mm) and taller (1325 mm).
+In some countries, including Japan, the venerable SR18DE with 125 hp replaced the 110 hp SR18D(i) engine, alongside GA15DE and SR20DE engines.
+It still had the same drivetrain as the Nissan Sunny B14 (1994–1998) and the same frameless door windows as the R10 Nissan Presea, although it was a little longer (4425 mm + 2525 mm wheelbase), wider (1695 mm) and taller (1325 mm).

 In Singapore, Thailand and New Zealand, the R11 Presea came predominantly with the old GA16DE.
-With essentially every curve and panel being the same and only a fresher looking headlights and rear lamp cluster the car still had the same old MacPherson struts suspension up front and rear multi link geometry.
-Market demand for such a car fell rapidly, as the economic recession in Japan began to take full effect, known in Japan as the Lost Decade and the Presea was also cancelled after review under Nissan Revival Plan.
+With essentially every curve and panel being the same and only fresher-looking headlights and rear lamp cluster, the car still had the same old MacPherson struts suspension up front and rear multi-link geometry.
+Market demand for such a car fell rapidly, as the economic recession in Japan began to take full effect, known in Japan as the Lost Decade, and the Presea was also cancelled after a review under the Nissan Revival Plan.

 Specifications

 Dimensions

-The Presea was another clone of the Sunny/Pulsar, part of Nissan's strategy of selling the Sunny at one of five of their dealerships.
+The Presea was another clone of the Sunny/Pulsar, part of Nissan's strategy of selling the Sunny at one of four dealerships.
 The car was in compliance with Japanese government regulations concerning exterior dimensions and engine displacement size, offering buyers higher luxury content of the larger Bluebird/Stanza/Auster/Liberta, while still offering the economy and tax savings of the smaller Sunny/Pulsar.

-Compared to most compact cars of that time, the Nissan Presea was an unusually long sedan.
+Compared to the most compact cars of that time, the Nissan Presea was an unusually long sedan.
 The R10 stood at 4420 mm, 15 centimetres longer than the Sentra.
 It was also rather low for a sedan at 1320 mm; with passengers often feeling the need to stoop to get into the car.
 At 1690 mm wide, it was as wide as it needed to be for two adults (and possibly a child) in the rear seats.
 The slightly longer wheelbase (compared to the Sunny) at 2500 mm was class-leading for that era of compact cars.
 All these dimensions added up to a comfortable (albeit low) car with decent comfort and presence.
 The boot space was more than adequate, at over 300 L in capacity.
 Due to the way the back seats lean back (which in turn gave the rear passengers a lot more comfort), objects over 1000 mm in length and 1200 mm in width could fit.
-The boot height of over 400 mm also allowed for a competent handling of most purchases during shopping sprees.
-However the narrow aperture height limited its usability.
+The boot height of over 400 mm also allowed for competent handling of most purchases during shopping sprees.
+However, the narrow aperture height limited its usability.

 Handling

 For better handling, it had MacPherson struts up front with multi-link rear suspension (with parallel arms).
-This independent setup combined with the longer wheelbase gave good comfort on the highway, and a pretty good grip for aggressive cornering.
+This independent setup combined with the longer wheelbase gave good comfort on the highway and a pretty good grip for aggressive cornering.
 For most models, the car was endowed with ventilated front disc brakes with a single large piston.
 The rear brakes were either solid disc brakes or semi-trailing drum brakes with self-adjusting shoes.